Selling Information in Competitive Environments: Optimal Mechanisms

+For the outside option in \Cref{prop:rev-implementability}, the optimal strategy of a non-participating buyer is simply to play the action matching the most likely state under the prior, resulting in the buyer being correct with probability $\pmax$.
+Furthermore, the externality incurred by a non-participating buyer is $(n-1)\overline\alpha=\alpha$, because all participating buyers receive the correct action recommendation in this case.
+Hence, the reservation utility of a non-participating buyer is $\pmax-\alpha$: this is precisely the offset appearing in the expression for $\tp_i$, in \Cref{prop:rev-implementability} guaranteeing buyer $i$'s participation.

+We now remark on several striking properties of the optimal payments, which apply whenever $v^\star<v_0$, as in \Cref{fig:blocks-revenue}.

+\begin{enumerate} \item Unlike in settings without externalities, merely having a negative virtual value does not imply a buyer receives no information.
+Even absent obedience constraints, the seller knows that distorting one buyer's recommendation increases the surplus of the other buyer.
+Therefore, when $\alpha<1$ both buyers receive the wrong recommendation only if both their virtual values are negative \emph{and} they are sufficiently similar.
+Conversely, if both virtual values are negative but $v_1$ is sufficiently larger than $v_2$, then the seller prefers issuing the correct recommendation to buyer $1$.
+Indeed, distorting the recommendation to buyer $1$ would increase buyer $2$'s payoff, which has an even stronger negative impact on the seller's profits.

-We remark on two striking properties of the optimal payments, which apply whenever $v^*<v_0$.
-First, some types of player $i$ with a negative virtual valuation, $\tilde{v}<v_i<v_0$, are nonetheless charged a positive payment.
+\item Some types of buyer $i$ with a negative virtual valuation $v_i<v_0$, are nonetheless charged a positive payment.
 This occurs because these types are sufficiently high that their opponent $j$ has an even lower type $v_j$ with a significant probability, $F(v_i)$.
-In other words, the seller finds it optimal to reveal the correct state to player $i$ with probability, $F(\phi^{-1}(\phi(v_i)/\alpha))>F(v^*)$.
-Player $i$ then has a strict incentive to follow the seller's recommendation---her obedience constraint is slack.
+In other words, the seller finds it optimal to reveal the correct state to buyer $i$ with probability, $F(\phi^{-1}(\phi(v_i)/\alpha))>F(v^\star)$.
+Buyer $i$ then has a strict incentive to follow the seller's recommendation, i.e., her obedience constraint is slack.

-Second, even types of player $i$ such that $v^*<v_i<\tilde{v}$, and whose obedience constraint binds, pay a strictly positive price.
+\item Some types of buyer $i$ such that $v^\star<v_i$, whose obedience constraint binds, still pay a strictly positive price.
 Because their obedience constraint is binding, these types derive no net utility from following the seller's recommendation.
-However, unlike types in $[0,v^*]$ where the other data buyer always receives the right recommendation, these types' opponent is revealed the correct state with probability $1-F(\phi^{-1}(\alpha\phi(v_i)))$.
-Therefore, these types are strictly better off participating, and they can be charged a positive payment.
-Put differently, the presence of negative externalities augments the profitability of selling information, as the seller charge positive payments in exchange for limiting the information available to each buyer's competitors.
+However, unlike types in $[0,v^\star]$ where the other data buyer always receives the right recommendation, these types' opponent is revealed the correct state with probability $1-F(\phi^{-1}(\alpha\phi(v_i)))$.
+These types are strictly better off participating, and they can be charged a positive payment.
+Thus, the presence of negative externalities augments the profitability of selling information, as the seller charges positive payments in exchange for limiting the information available to each buyer's competitors. \end{enumerate}